mapipina/portfolio/index.md

 <div class="intro">
 ## 👋 Hi, I’m Mapi

 I help teams build software that scales, behaves, and ideally doesn’t page anyone at 3 a.m.
-My leadership philosophy is pretty simple: treat people like people, create space for great ideas, and build a team environment where trust is the default, not an earned luxury.
+My leadership philosophy is pretty simple: treat people like people, create space for great ideas, and build a team environment where trust is strong and communications are clear.

 Before engineering management, I built a career in digital marketing working in various industries such as, entertainment, telecom, real estate, you name it.
 Somewhere between campaign analytics and copy reviews, I fell in love with the little pockets of code I kept encountering.
 One lucky ad for a University of Miami coding bootcamp later, and boom: career pivot activated.

-Now I’m an engineering manager who has navigated full stack work, cloud services, and even dipped into virtualization (unexpectedly fun).
-When I’m not coaching engineers or guiding roadmaps, you’ll find me hanging out with my dogs or convincing yet another houseplant to survive.
-Mixed results so far.
+Now I’m an engineering manager who has navigated full stack work, cloud services, and even dipped into virtualization (wild and fun).
+When I’m not coaching engineers or guiding roadmaps, you’ll find me hanging out with my dogs, obsessing over a mobile game, getting lost in a TV show or book, or convincing yet another houseplant to survive.
 </div>

 ## Leadership and Impact